← Back

 The better model: engineers who understand the business deeply enough to define what gets built, then build it themselves.
 Not because PMs aren't valuable (they absolutely are), but because the gap between “what we want” and “what's technically sensible” is where most projects go wrong.

-If you can sit in a stakeholder meeting, understand what they actually need (not just what they're asking for), and translate that into an implementation plan before you leave the room, you're worth ten times more than someone who needs three rounds of clarification on a Jira ticket.
+If you can sit in a stakeholder meeting, understand what they actually need (not just what they're asking for), and translate that into something you can build, you're worth ten times more than someone who needs three rounds of clarification on a Jira ticket.

 Validate before you commit